devnull-cz/c-prog-lang/modules/structures.md

 - the offset of the first member will be always 0

-- other members can be padded to preserve self-alignment (i.e. member is always aligned in memory to multiple of its own size)
+- other members can be padded to preserve self-alignment (i.e. a member is always aligned in memory to multiple of its own size)
-	- the value of the padding bits is undefined
+	- the value of the padding bits is undefined by definition and you must not rely on it

-- what will be the result of `sizeof (struct X)` ?
+- what will be the result of `sizeof (struct X)` above?
 	- why ? (think about efficiency of accessing members that cross a word in memory)

-- what if `char d` is added at the end of the data structure ?
+- what if `char d` is added at the end of the data structure?
-	- why is that ? (think about arrays and memory access again)
+	- why is that? (think about arrays and memory access again)

-- what if `char *d` is added at the end of the data structure ?  (i.e.  it will have 4 members)
+- what if `char *d` is added at the end of the data structure?  (i.e. it will have 4 members)
 	- assume this is being compiled on 64-bit machine
 	- for efficiency the access to the pointer should be aligned to its size